 About Us

-Deaf Access Bedfordshire provides services predominantly in Bedford Borough, but with services users traveling to us from Dunstable, Luton, Milton Keynes, Central Bedford, St Albans, Olney, Northampton, Leighton Buzzard and occasionally across from Cambridge and up from London.
-As a charity serving a minority community, we know that the deaf world is a small world - we welcome visitors and friends from beyond Bedfordshire as an important opportunity for our service users to access their deaf culture and society.
+As a charity serving a minority community, we know that the deaf world is a small world - we welcome visitors and friends from beyond Bedfordshire as an important opportunity for us to connect with and celebrate those who have a shared cultural identity with us.

 2013